pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 Key concepts in machine learning that we'll encounter include:

 1. **Model** - The system that learns patterns from data and can be used to make predictions on previously unseen data.
 Machine learning models are often of a specific type (Linear or Logistic Regression, Random Forests, Support Vector Machines, Neural Networks, etc.).
+Today's model is a Linear Regression model.
 2. **Training Data** - The subset of our data used to train the model.
 3. **Testing Data** - A separate subset of data used to evaluate the model's performance.
 4. **Features** - The input variables used to make predictions.
-This is sometimes referred to as the independent variable(s).
-In our case, these could be various player statistics like three points made or assists.
+These are sometimes referred to as the independent variable(s) or the predictor(s).
+For this project, these are various player statistics like three points made and assists.
-5. **Target Variable** - The variable we're trying to predict or optimize, such as points scored or fantasy points.
+5. **Target Variable** - The variable we're trying to predict or optimize.
 This is sometimes referred to as the dependent variable(s), as it depends on the independent variable(s).
+In today's project, this is Fantasy Points.
 6. **Parameters** - The values that the model learns during training, such as coefficients in linear regression.
 These parameters define how the model transforms input features into predictions.
 7. **Hyperparameters** - The configuration settings for the model that are set before training begins.
 These are not learned from the data but are specified by the data scientist.
 Examples include learning rate, number of iterations, or regularization strength.
 Hyperparameters can significantly affect model performance and are often tuned to optimize the model.
     - *Note*: The model we’ll be using today is straightforward and doesn’t typically have hyperparameters in the traditional sense.
 However, it’s still important to know the difference between parameters and hyperparameters since many models will have hyperparameters.